 2010 - Australian work on growth strain in young trees continues, leading to a publication: The wood properties of subtropical and tropical hardwood plantation timber grown for high-value products in Australia (Harding et al 2012).
 This work led to the establishment of NZDFI's new field testing and growth strain assessment at Murray's Nursery, Woodville.

-2015 – the SWPP is formed: the NZDFI becomes a partner in MBIE’s Specialty Woods Products Partnership SWPP, which receives seven-year, $7 million funding from government and industry partners to boost research and development into growing and marketing alternatives to radiata pine.
+2015 – the Specialty Wood Products Research Partnership (SWP) is formed: the NZDFI becomes a partner in the government/industry research partnership focusing on alternatives to radiata pine.
+The SWP receives seven-year, $7 million funding from the Ministry of Business, Innovation and Employment (MBIE) and industry partners to boost research and development into processing and marketing products made from specialty species including durable eucalypts.